SandervanDeurzenStudent/VideoCloud_Portofolio/Portofolio/README.md

 ## 4. CI/CD

+**_Clarification:
+Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).
+_**

 ### 1. docker
 Docker allows developers to make lightweight containers of their application that can be run virtually anywhere.
 I use a Github workflow package called Docker Publish which automaticly creates images on pushes to master.